Microsoft Surface Pro now has improved performance with 7th generations Intel Core processor and enhanced battery life.

 All of the Core i5 and Core i7 chips used in the new Surface Pro are from Intel’s most recent seventh-generation family of CPUs.
 Microsoft says the processors offer 20 percent more performance than the Surface Pro 4, 2.5 times more computing performance than the Surface Pro 3.

 Microsoft also says the Surface Pro will last for 13.5 hours of continuous video looping, up from 9 hours with the Surface Pro 4.

 While the Surface Book offers a bit more physical space to pack in battery and discrete GPUs, the Surface Pro maintains an emphasis on portability.

 The key upgrade for the Surface Pro refresh is the Intel Kaby Lake CPUs, which bring several fundamental improvements in speed and battery life.
-If you want something a bit slower and a lot cheaper, try the Core m model: The performance should be satisfactory for basic office tasks.

 - 1GHz Core m3-7Y30

 - Memory options will vary, depending on your choice of Surface Pro

 - Note that there are no 8GB options for the Core i7 at this time

 - 4GB: Core m3